+Keystrokes Display

-Keystrokes Display g P/R Run mode.
-OENTER 0.0000 Key lower limit, 0, into Y-register. g m 3.1416 Key upper limit, π , into X-register. gRAD 3.1416 Specify Radians mode for trigonometric functions.
+g P/R Run mode.

+0 ENTER 0.0000 Key lower limit, 0, into Y-register.

+gπ 3.1416 Key upper limit, π , into X-register.

+g RAD 3.1416 Specify Radians mode for

+trigonometric functions.

-Now you are ready to press f[f:] 0 to calculate the integral.
+Now you are ready to press f f 0 to calculate the integral.
 When you do so, you'll find that-just as with SOLVE-the calculator will not display the result right away, as it does with other operations.
-The HP-15C calculates integrals using a sophisticated iterative algorithm.
+The HP 15c calculates integrals using a sophisticated iterative algorithm.
 Briefly, this algorithm evaluates f(x), the function to be integrated, at many values of x between the limits of integration.
 At each of these values, the calculator evaluates the function by executing the subroutine you write for that purpose.
-When the calculator must execute the subroutine many times-as it does when you press f:-you can't expect any answer right away.
-Most integrals will require on the order of 30 seconds to 2 minutes; but some integrals will require even more.
-Later on we'll discuss how you can decrease the time somewhat; but for now, press f: 0 and take a break (or read ahead) while the HP-15C takes care of the drudgery for you.
+When the calculator must execute the subroutine many times-as it does when you press f -you can't expect any answer right away.
+Most integrals will require less than 5 seconds, but some integrals will require more time.
+Later on we'll discuss how you can decrease the time somewhat; but for now press f 0 and take a break (or read ahead) while the HP 15c takes care of the drudgery for you.

-Keystrokes Display $f{0} = \int{0}^{\pi} \cos(\sin \theta) d\theta.$
+Keystrokes Display $f \int{y}^{x} 0$ 2.4040 $= \int_0^{\pi} \cos(\sin \theta) \ d\theta.$